 - Journals and reference books do not circulate and must be used only in the library.

 - Students, staff, and faculty may obtain a semester-use UMKC Courtesy Card for circulation privileges at several area colleges and seminaries.
 All materials checked out from other libraries are subject to circulation periods, restrictions, and fines according to the policies of the lending library.

-- The ATLA Religion Database includes over 600,000 bibliographic citations of articles in journals, essays in books, book reviews, and theses.
+- ProQuest Religion Database allows users to access to over 250 full text, international periodicals.
 If you have any questions or would like a lesson, please call or come visit the library in person.

 - Ebrary offers over 3000 titles in Religion, Theology, and Classics that may be explored on site or remotely.
 Please contact the library for more information.

 Genealogy DayOne day each month, we will offer entrance for individuals conducting genealogical research by appointment only.
 Please contact Rachel Killebrew for dates.